5 Impactful Trends in the Construction Industry

 Advanced technology in the construction workflow has not only led to making projects more efficient but has also made them safer.
 Construction jobs have historically received some backlash for their risky work environment, resulting in a labor shortage2.
 However, new mobile apps have allowed construction teams to see potential safety hazards ahead of time and develop better procedures to address these potential hazards2.
 New developments like exoskeletons strap onto workers like a metal backpack suit, making injuries more avoidable and physical labor less strenuous.
 This emphasis on safety in construction will likely continue as labor demands remain high.

 Effective construction management software is vital for any firm to be competitive in today’s industry.
 Functions of common project management software include task distribution, time tracking, budgeting, resource planning, and more3.
 These software systems help companies organize and manage projects more effectively, allowing owners, general contractors, and architects to collaborate more effectively through cloud applications4.
-Given how much project management software simplifies construction, the relevance of these software systems will require workers to be more technologically savvy and able to easily navigate these softwares1.
+Given how much project management software simplifies construction, the relevance of these software systems will require workers to be more technologically savvy and able to easily navigate these softwares.
+This trend in the construction industry has become essential.

 Looking at the manufacturing side, both prefabrication and modular construction techniques have risen in popularity due to the rising cost of building materials2.
 Building with prefabricated and modular pieces have proven to be highly efficient and help reduce material waste.
 New technological capabilities have also allowed for bigger prefabricated and modular pieces to be applied in projects1.
 Major construction firms continue to make efforts to build with as many prefabricated and modular pieces as possible.
 This results in a shorter overall building process which leads to less onsite rework, resulting in more profit for owners and contractors.